eyedea-io/project-101/README.md

 As we're going together towards the goal of making the project, we'll need your presence sometimes.

 - #️⃣ answer for questions on Slack
-- 📅 attend product meetings (
+- 📅 attend product meetings
+- 🙋‍ follow instructions set according to your role in responsibility assignment matrix

 ## After project